 • Learn Something New with Lego Education Kits: Lego has many products aimed at teaching STEM (Science, Technology, Engineering, and Mathematics) principles through hands-on activities.
 International Lego Day is a perfect time to explore these resources.

-Fun Facts about Lego
+Did You Know?
+Facts about Lego

 The world of Lego is filled with interesting details, from its humble beginnings to record-breaking builds.
 Here are a few fun facts that highlight why these bricks have remained a favorite for so long: